 As I was talking the other day with a fellow data professional about PASS and SQL Saturday, I was a bit surprised to hear the perspective of a SQL Saturday attendee.
 My fellow data professional was under an impression that PASS was moving mountains for SQL Saturday events.
 Here is my attempt to shed some light on PASS and SQL Saturday relationship, especially during times of PASS demise and uncertain future of the SQL Saturday brand.
 I’m not here to beat a dead horse, but rather explain what PASS did for SQL Saturday.

-Contrary to a common misconception (mostly a misconception by SQL Saturday attendees/speakers/sponsors, since the organizers are well aware of what they signed up for), PASS role in SQL Saturday was very limited.
+Contrary to a common misconception (mostly a misconception by folks not involved with organizing a SQL Saturday event as organizers are well aware of what they signed up for), PASS role in SQL Saturday was very limited.
 Judging by my personal experience that started with 2017 SQL Saturday in Los Angeles event, here is what I’ve found.

-Here is what PASS for SQL Saturday events:
+Here is what PASS provides for SQL Saturday organizers:

-- sqlsaturday.com web site FREE of charge (sqlsaturday.com managed email announcement to all SQL Saturday speakers on a published event, registration for attendee/speaker/sponsor, schedule builder, integration with PayPal to collect sponsorship/lunch fee)
+- FREE listing on sqlsaturday.com web site (sqlsaturday.com manages email announcement to all SQL Saturday speakers on a published event and registration for attendee/speaker/sponsor, supplies schedule builder, and integration with PayPal to collect sponsorship/lunch fee)

 - Disbursement of Microsoft $850-$1,250 sponsorship fee